 Students are assessed on the basis of one 6000-word essay, due at the end of the autumn term (week 10).
 This essay is normally based on one of the module’s weekly themes but can also build toward the dissertation topic.
 Students interested in writing on different topics should consult with the module convenor well before the essay deadline.

-Look out for notices about history of medicine activities in the Centre and further afield on the notice board outside Room 449.
+Look out for emails about history of medicine activities in the Centre.
 You will also be able to keep in touch with what’s happening in the Centre through our website: http://www2.warwick.ac.uk/fac/arts/history/chm/